 - Leverage regular employee feedback when iterating programs

-- Bring forward business successes from lockdown
+- Bring business successes learned during lockdown into future working plans

 - Prioritize investments in employee-facing workplace solutions